elisemercury/Duplicate-Image-Finder/docs/parameters.rst

 **Manual setting**: the match MSE threshold can be adjusted manually by setting the ``similarity`` parameter to any ``int`` or ``float``. difPy will then search for images that match an MSE threshold **equal to or lower than** the one specified.

 When searching for **similar** images, the choice of MSE threshold becomes very important.
 A threshold of ``50`` will usually find similarities in regular photographs well, but if applied to images containing for example text with a plain white background, an MSE threshold of ``50`` will usually be too high and difPy will consider all images to be similar, even though they are not.
 In this case, for more precision, the ``similarity`` parameter should be lowered.
-Additionally, the ``px_size`` parameter can also be lowered to gain more precision (see :ref:`px_size`).
+Additionally, the ``px_size`` parameter can also be increased to gain more precision (see :ref:`px_size`).

 .. _show_progress: